BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ## Objectives:

-After completing this section, you should know how to view application logs in Kibana, navigate the list of fields, and develop log queries.
+After completing this section, you should know how to view application logs in Kibana, navigate the list of fields, and create/save queries.

 ## Prerequisites
 All resources created in this lab should include your username so you do not clash with other lab participants.
 If you set the `$USERNAME` environment variable to your username then you can easily copy/paste the commands below.
 Just ensure your username contains only '-', '.' or lowercase alphanumberic characters.